zdravkov/kendo-docs/api/wrappers/jsp/dateTimePicker.md

 ### kendo:dateTimePicker-animation

-The animation(s) used for opening and/or closing the pop-ups.
-Setting this value to false will disable the animation(s).
+Configures the opening and closing animations of the popups.
+Setting the animation option to false will disable the opening and closing animations.
+As a result the popup will open and close instantly.

 More documentation is available at [kendo:dateTimePicker-animation](datetimepicker/animation).